tkiss/svg.js-test/README.md

 A testcase for svg.js with polyfill for es6 / es7 proposals.

-In this specific SVG.js animations does not work with `String.at()` polyfill
+In this specific case SVG.js animations does not work with `String.at()` polyfill

 ## Installation